MagForceSeven/Starfire/StarfireUtilities/README.md

 ### TMap For Each
 ![image](https://github.com/MagForceSeven/Starfire/assets/30977279/976aff6f-8bff-4c14-8abe-bf23e8808c94)

-_K2Node_MapForEach.h/cpp_, Array For Each, Starfire K2 Utilities
+_K2Node_MapForEach.h/cpp_, Starfire K2 Utilities, Blueprint Container Extensions

 A K2 node implementation that provides a similar For Each iteration method for TMaps as already exists for TArrays.
 A `Break` input exec is built into the node as an advanced property so that it's hidden unless you want to use it.
 This keeps things down to a single node to maintain instead of multiple as in the implementation of other blueprint for-loops.

+I also have this code pending as a [pull request](https://github.com/EpicGames/UnrealEngine/pull/10355) but it does not require an engine change to be available in a project.

+### TSet For Each

+_K2Node_SetForEach.h/cpp_, Starfire K2 Utilities, Blueprint Container Extensions

+A K2 node implementation that provides a similar For Each iteration method for TSets as already exists for TArrays.
+A `Break` input exec is built into the node as an advanced property so that it's hidden unless you want to use it.
+This keeps things down to a single node to maintain instead of multiple as in the implementation of other blueprint for-loops.

-I also have this code pending as a pull request directly to Epic (https://github.com/EpicGames/UnrealEngine/pull/10355) but it does not require an engine change to be available in a project.
+I also have this code pending as a [pull request]( ) to someone else's related TSet [pull request](https://github.com/EpicGames/UnrealEngine/pull/11622) but it does not require an engine change to be available in a project.

 ### Delegate Param Function
 ![image](https://github.com/MagForceSeven/Starfire/assets/30977279/ed8e1255-0db9-4dd0-99d9-c1ab458f9652)